dustming/basinmaker/docs/installation.rst

 #.
 Test validation

     Please download the test data and scripts from `here <https://github.com/dustming/RoutingTool/wiki/Files/test.zip>`_. and unzip it to a folder, the path of this folder will refer as path_test_data in following section.
 Then

+    Please ignore following output messages

         * PyTables is not installed.
 No support for HDF output.
         * SQLalchemy is not installed.
 No support for SQL output.
         * Warnings

     .. code-block::